dbarj/database/adb-migration/06-data-pump-dblink/data-pump-dblink.md

 ## Introduction

+Now, after performing all the analysis, it's time to start our migration.

 In this lab, we will migrate the *RED* PDB to the *RUBY* ADB using Data Pump with database link.

-Differently from the previous method, with a database link, you don't need to create intermediate dump files.
+Differently from the "file method", with a database link, you don't need to create intermediate dump files.
 This makes this method very fast for smaller databases as we read and load at the same time.

 However, there are 2 issues with database link over dump files: